Austin Riley Player Props: Braves vs. Padres

 Austin Riley At The Plate

-- In seven of eight games this year (87.5%), Riley has reached via hit, and that includes multiple hits twice.
+- This season, Riley has recorded at least one hit in seven of nine games (77.8%), and had multiple hits twice.

-- In eight games played this season, he has homered in two of them.
+- He has gone deep in two of nine games played this year, and in 5% of his plate appearances.

-- Riley has driven in a run in six games this season (75.0%), including one multiple-RBI game.
+- Riley has driven in a run in six games this year (66.7%), including one multiple-RBI game.

-- He has scored in four of eight games so far this year.
+- He has scored a run in four of nine games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.